All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Thematic – Text analysis for surveys and reviews

-Getting people to type all the things they lovfe or hate about your product through reviews and surveys can be a great source of quality feedback but distilling massive walls of text to get insights can be a nightmare.
+Getting people to type all the things they love or hate about your product through reviews and surveys can be a great source of quality feedback but distilling massive walls of text to get insights can be a nightmare.
 Thematic is devoted to analyzing unstructured sources to give customers more actionable steps to increasing customer satisfaction.
 The company has already analyzed millions of data sources since its launch earlier this year, and they’re delivering insights to partners like Vodafone and Stripe.

 —